Campus is open for worship

 Are facemasks required?

-Masks are required and must be worn continuously during your time onsite at Pathfinder Church.
+For all persons over the age of 5, including employees or visitors, masks are required and must be worn continuously during your time onsite at Pathfinder Church.

 Scientific research says that a contagious person can spread virus simply from breathing but that the risks are relatively low if the contagious person is physically distant from others and in a large enough space with adequate ventilation.
 Research also says that singing, in particular, spreads a higher concentration of virus to a wider area than simply breathing or speaking.